Garnish & Gather

 Meet Natalie Keng!

 Natalie Keng (aka the Sauce Maven) is the creative mind behind Atlanta's Chinese Southern Belle and Global Hearth.
 Her bottled sauces, recipes, classes, and more bring people together at the intersection of Southern American and Chinese American cuisines.
 You've likely seen Natalie's sauces in our local market or featured in our meal kits before.
-We are thrilled to have a very special recipe from her on our menu right now: Lucky Dumplings celebrating the Lunar New Year!
-This year the Lunar New Year officially begins on January 22nd and ends on February 1st, a time marked by the Lunar calendar, but traditionally the holiday is celebrated all month long.
+We are thrilled to have a very special recipe from her on our menu right now: Bao Buns celebrating the Lunar New Year!
+This year the Lunar New Year officially begins on January 29th, but traditionally the holiday is celebrated all month long.
 We asked Natalie a few questions about Chinese Southern Belle and the Lunar New Year–keep reading to learn more!

 Tell us about Chinese Southern Belle and Global Hearth!